Installing the cluster¶

 The direct use of

-/opt/anaconda/storagefor managed persistence works only for single-node clusters.
-It must be replaced with a network file system (NFS) configuration before adding additional nodes to the cluster.
+/opt/anaconda/storagefor managed persistence works only for single-node installations.
+It must be replaced with an NFS configuration before adding additional nodes to the cluster.
 Otherwise, sessions and deployments launched on the additional nodes will fail to start.
-For more information about managed persistence, see managed persistence.

-Here is an example of what the installation command looks like for a single-node cluster:
+Here is an example for a single-node cluster:

 If you are using an alternate

 Monitor the progress from the command line.
-Your output will look like this:
+You should see something like this:

 * [0/100] starting installer * [0/100] preparing for installation... please wait * [0/100] application: AnacondaEnterprise:5.2.x * [0/100] starting non-interactive install * [0/100] initializing the operation * [20/100] configuring packages * [50/100] installing software

 Wait for the process to complete, approximately 20-30 minutes.